 While you don’t have to clean your cat’s ears all the time, it is important to check them at least once a week.
 Remember that an ounce of prevention is worth a pound of cure!
 So monitor your cat’s ears for any debris build-up or funky smell coming from in there.
 It’s also important to take notice of any increase in frequency and intensity of ear scratching.

 Catching ear problems early and bringing your cat to the vet is the best thing you can do to help.
-You’ll not only save your fur baby from irritation and pain, but you’ll also save your wallet from getting emptied out with the expensive treatment needed to solve more serious conditions.
+You’ll not only save your fur baby from irritation and pain, but you’ll also save your wallet from getting emptied out with the expensive treatment needed to solve more severe conditions.

 What You Need To Clean Cat Ears